Trans Canada Trail: Future developments

 While the trail is connected, TCT stated that it will continue to fundraise for its future development and enhancement.
 Among its objectives, TCT says that it plans to replace interim roadways with off-road greenways, where possible, to make it safer and more accessible for all users; to add new trail sections, and to provide emergency funding for trail sections damaged by natural disasters, etc.

 The trail is not owned or operated by TCT, but the organization provides support to local partners and volunteer groups who maintain individual sections.

 On September 4, 2018, TCT announced that the government of Canada would invest $30 million in trail development in the next four years.
 The official announcement was made by Catherine McKenna, Minister of Environment and Climate Change.

-Controversy
+Criticism

 Edmund A. Aunger, professor emeritus of political science at the University of Alberta, Campus Saint-Jean, is a vocal critic of the trail, particularly in the way it has strayed from the original vision of "a trail built far enough from roads to mask traffic noise and avoid collisions".